-The penultimate game of the season, the L3s set out to play Sudbury at home.
+The penultimate game of the season; the L3s set out to play Sudbury at home.
 Storm Gareth was out to get us, blowing the team sideways before we even started playing.
-We began our warm up 45 min before the game started (KEEN BEANS), and ended up cooling down again while watching the M1s.
+We began our warm-up forty-five minutes before the game started (KEEN BEANS), and ended up cooling down again while watching the M1s.

-The L3s started off a bit sluggish, but kept Sudbury on their toes with some quick runs into their D by Zara, Jas and Erin.
+The L3s started off a bit sluggish but kept Sudbury on their toes with some quick runs into their D by Zara, Jas and Erin.
 Sudbury managed to bag themselves lots of short corners, but never scored as our defence was on top form.
-They were really hungry for goals which showed with their first goal coming from their player still hitting while face-planting the floor!
+Sudbury were really hungry for goals which showed with their first goal coming from their player hitting the ball while face-planting the floor!
 And their second coming shortly after.
-2-0 at half time…but we weren’t losing faith!
+Two-nil at half time…but we weren’t losing faith!

-After a Paul pep talk at half time, the 3s came out ready for battle, only for Sudbury to score their 3rd goal soon after.
-This fuelled the fire in L3s, who were determined to get some goals back.
-As demonstrated by Emily during the duel with the goal keeper, fighting for that ball, and Rhi face-planting while chasing after the ball too.
+After a Paul pep talk , the 3s came out ready for battle only for Sudbury to score their third goal soon after.
+This fuelled the fire in the L3s, who were determined to get some goals back.
+As demonstrated by Emily during her duel with the goalkeeper, fighting for that ball, and Rhi face-planting while chasing after the ball too.

-After a L3s long corner, starting from Louisa and bouncing through a few of the L3s in great team effort, Rhi managed to tap one in!!
-Goooaaaallll - lots of cheering from the side line and the team!
+After a L3s long corner, starting from Louisa and bouncing through a few of the L3s in a great team effort, Rhi managed to tap one in!
+Goooaaaallll - lots of cheering from the sideline and the team!
 Sudbury were not too happy with a score of 3-1, so they weren’t backing down!
 Poor Hannah got in the way of them and got knocked down to the floor, but bravely stood up and continued.
-Laurie the wanted to join in the injuries fun, which resulted in her getting hit in the bad knee, and then got chair lifted by top ambulance crew, Kath and Ani.
+Laurie then wanted to join in the injuries fun, which resulted in her getting hit in her bad knee and getting chair-lifted by top ambulance crew, Kath and Ani.

-The final whistle blew, the game was finally over, and south were happy to get out of the wind and into the warmth for some pizza.
-The MOM title was awarded to 3 of our defenders, with 4 votes each for Hannah, Lauren E and Ani, which shows what a defensive effort the game was.
-And LOM title awarded to Hannah, for……
+The final whistle blew, the game was finally over, and South were happy to get out of the wind and into the warmth for some pizza.
+The MoM title was awarded to three of our defenders, with four votes each for Hannah, Lauren E and Ani, which shows what a defensive effort the game was.
+And LoM title awarded to Hannah, for……

-The evening rounded off with some more lovely pizza and espresso martinis, and some of us (Erin) continuing on through the night at a UV Bop party!
+The evening was rounded off with more lovely pizza and espresso martinis, and some of us (Erin) continuing on through the night at a UV Bop party!

 It was my last game for South and what a great way to end it all!
 I’ll miss you all so much.

-This week saw the L4s get one our best results yet, we scored 8 goals in this penultimate match of the season and conceded only one, it was awesome.
+This week saw the L4s get one our best results yet.
+We scored eight goals in this penultimate match of the season and conceded only one; it was awesome.

-Trying out a 4-4-2 formation we were unwaveringly solid at the back from the outset, and throughout the game Sammy and Katie relentlessly got the ball out of danger and up to our midfield.
-It wasn’t long before we got a good break and Jess smacked her first goal in the Huntingdon back board.
-Lifted by this Nicole Anne and Lou kept up the momentum in our midfield and regularly using the width to get some crosses in to our D saw Jess get another.
-We kept battling through the first half with Annabel regularly wrangling the ball from the opposition, and Vicky pressuring their attackers enough to stop any Huntingdon threats.
-However, seconds before the half time whistle we gave away a short corner which led to us conceding a goal, but our spirits were soon lifted as keeper Zara was caught by a guest of wind and fell backwards through her own goal.
-Feet in the air and helped back up by some laughing teammates - we were up 2-1.
+Trying out a 4-4-2 formation, we were unwaveringly solid at the back from the outset, and throughout the game Sammy and Katie relentlessly got the ball out of danger and up to our midfield.
+It wasn’t long before we got a good break and Jess smacked her first goal against the Huntingdon backboard.
+Lifted by this, Nicole, Anne and Lou kept up the momentum in our midfield.
+Regularly using the width to get some crosses in to our D saw Jess get another.
+We kept battling through the first half with Annabel repeatedly wrangling the ball from the opposition and Vicky pressuring their attackers enough to stop any Huntingdon threats.
+However, seconds before the half time whistle we gave away a short corner which led to us conceding a goal.
+But our spirits were soon lifted as keeper Zara was caught by a guest of wind and fell backwards through her own goal, feet in the air and helped back up by some laughing teammates.
+We were up two-one.

-Feeling strong, but wary of the reduced lead, there was only one option - Percy pigs.
-Fuelled up on sugar, a pep talk from Laura, and a questionable combination of E numbers we went into the second half with heaps of energy.
-Some fantastic passing between Alex and Lou, and balls up the line to Tess quickly resulted in Jess’ first hat-trick of the game.
+Feeling strong, but wary of the reduced lead, there was only one option - Percy Pigs.
+Fuelled up on sugar, a pep talk from Laura and a questionable combination of E-numbers, we went into the second half with heaps of energy.
+Some fantastic passing between Alex and Lou and balls up the line to Tess quickly resulted in Jess’s first hat-trick of the game.
 We had started to suss this team out and were holding our formation and looking increasingly dominant.
-A dodgy cross from Tess in the D rebounded of a defenders foot into the goal, and after some controversy took the score to 4-1.
+A dodgy cross from Tess in the D rebounded of a defenders foot into the goal, and after some controversy took the score to four-one.

-Soon after Lou found herself charging into the D with defenders preoccupied with Nicky and Jess, in a moment of truly ‘excellent hockey’ she lifted the ball at pace into the net well out of reach of the keeper.
-It was sensational and earned Lou MOM.
+Soon after Lou found herself charging into the D with defenders preoccupied by Nicky and Jess.
+In a moment of truly ‘excellent hockey’ she lifted the ball at pace into the net, well out of reach of the keeper.
+It was sensational and earned Lou MoM.

-We ended up spoilt for choice of fab players this week as by the end of second half Jess had earned her self a SECOND hat trick!!
-The final whistle blew at 8-1.
+We ended up spoilt for choice of fab players this week as by the end of second half Jess had earned herself a SECOND hat-trick!
+The final whistle blew at eight-one.

-Despite a smattering of injuries an maladies worrying most of the squad, we pulled off a cracking result.
-All washed down with a chip butty and couple of j20s, a great match that made the early 8.30 meet well worth it.
+Despite a smattering of injuries and maladies worrying most of the squad, we pulled off a cracking result, all washed down with a chip butty and couple of J2Os.
+A great match that made the early 8.30 meet well worth it.